 The other amazing aspect of God’s grace is that he will never force anyone to follow him that does not want to.
 No one has to believe anything that they find disagreeable.
 Mankind has a free will and can live their lives however they choose.
 That is the beauty and power of free will.
 For sure, there are eternal consequences to those who reject God.
 That is also part of the message of grace and truth that Christians have proclaimed for 2000 years!

-Annie and I are serving the Lord in the US, South America, and beyond.
+Annie and I are serving the Lord in the US, South America, India and Africa.
 You can be a part of our team as we train leaders and help build great local churches.
 Just click here to get involved.
 Thanks so much!